 Voted the ‘Most Instagrammable Hotel in the World’ by Luxury Travel Advisor in 2020, the NIZUC Resort & Spa was thoughtfully designed from tip to tail.
 The aesthetic is an exploration of texture, with interiors dripping in roughly hewn wood, stone floors, and rich leather.
-Even when dining you’ll notice the attention to detail, with every dish plated with as much thought given to how it will meet your eyes as your tongue.
+Even when dining, you’ll notice the attention to detail, with every dish plated with as much thought given to how it will meet your eyes as your tongue.

-And while it may be hard to pick a cover for your carousel, you may want to consider a snapshot at one of their many reflecting ponds that are designed to mirror those perfect Quintana Roo skies.
+And while it may be hard to pick a cover for your carousel, you may want to consider a snapshot at one of their many reflecting ponds designed to mirror those perfect Quintana Roo skies.

 Melting into the natural landscape of the coast of Tulum is the Azulik, a collection of villas that aim to bring guests as close to the environment as possible without sacrificing opulence.

 The property has no electric lights, air conditioning, or televisions in any of the guest suites, and the thematic details in each villa are designed to accentuate this spareness.
 For example, the Aztec Villa is designed to invite the outside in with floor-to-ceiling shutter doors that make the deck an extension of the living space, while the Mayan villa entices you to take a soak in a custom mosaic tub while delighting in zero distractions.

 Hotel El Ganzo